 The absolute required ingredients are simply coffee and Irish whiskey.
 Some people also like to add Baileys.
 And you can top it with whipped cream, or not.

 The whipped cream adds sweetness and creaminess, obviously.
-It’s definitely optional, but it looks pretty, especially when you dress it up with some sugar sprinkles.
+It’s definitely optional, but it looks pretty, especially when you dress it up with some golden sugar sprinkles.